 The Senate overwhelmingly passed the Research to Accelerate Cures and Equity for Children Act - known as the RACE Act - on August 3, 2017 as part of a larger FDA user fees bill.
 The House of Representatives passed this legislation on July 12.
-The bill now heads to the president's desk for signage into law!

 We thank Members of Congress for their support -- and we especially thank each of you who reached out to your Representatives and Senators throughout this process.

 The FDA Reauthorization Act is a five-year reauthorization of user fee programs, which fund the agency's drug and medical device reviews.
 The current user fee program is set to expire September 30th.
-We urge President Trump to quickly sign this legislation into law to prevent any workplace disruptions at the FDA.

 The childhood cancer community celebrates this hard-fought achievement.
 RACE Act provisions hail from a blueprint report that grew out of a working group of the Alliance for Childhood Cancer and the Coalition Against Childhood Cancer in 2015-2016.
 For the past year, childhood cancer stakeholders - including the Children's Cause - have been involved in intensive bipartisan, bicameral negotiations with Congressional champions to make these recommendations a reality.